Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Zappers also changed to accept a Dungeon and add the sprites right away
 - Auto spikes and Trigger spikes constructors now accept a Dungeon for the same reasons as above.
 - Removed the code used for adding sprites for Spinners, Zappers, Firebars, and Spikes from the renderDungeon function in GUI
+- Added Destructors for the SpikeTraps and TriggerSpikes